gaspare-mascolino/knowledge/pages/music.md

 To determine a pattern occurs at least 4 chords.

+In a pattern can be identify:

+- parallel octaves
+- hidden octaves

 **Additional notes to chord**

 Add some notes to the foundamental didn't change the nature of the chord, thoose notes can be use melodically or harmonically: